 - Click through rate.
 This is the percentage of people who click on a particular link in your email’s body.
-More clicks means more engagement with your content and brand.
+More clicks means more engagement with your content and organization.

 - Conversions.
 This is the number of people who click a link in your email and make a donation.
 This is the ultimate indicator of your email’s success.
-You can track people who follow the links to your donation landing page and make a donation using Google Analytics’ conversion tracking (or the conversion tracking tool on whichever analytics tool you prefer to use).
+You can track people who follow the links to your donation landing page and make a donation using your email marketing tool (ActiveCampaign, Drip, etc.).

 A/B testing is a key way to measure the effectiveness of your emails.
 With A/B testing, you create two versions of the same email.
 The versions should be identical except for one element.
 Whichever version performs better is the winner.

-For instance, you could send an email with subject line A to half your list and the same email with subject line B to the other half.
-If subject line A received more opens, it means your subscribers prefer it.
-In this case, you would analyze subject line A to learn why it was more effective, then apply that learning to future emails.
+For example, you can send an email with subject line A to half your list and the same email with subject line B to the other half.
+If subject line A receives more opens, it means your subscribers prefer it.
+In this case, you would analyze subject line A to learn why it was more effective, and then apply that learning to future emails.

-Your email list is a powerful source of donations, but only if you nurture it over time.
+Remember, your email list is a powerful source of donations, but only if you nurture it over time.
 If you allow your list to grow stagnant, it will never collect as much as you need it to.
 Don’t wait until you need the money.
-Collect email addresses wherever you can (on your website and in-person) and continually serve content that converts subscribers into donors.
+Collect email addresses wherever you can and continually serve content that converts subscribers into donors.

 There you have it!
 We hope this article has helped you learn how to use email campaigns to collect more donations.

 If you liked this article, you might also want to check out our guide on how to create the perfect online donation experience in 2023.